cstatz/blazert/README.md

 The benchmarks are run for the most recent (git-) revisions of the compared ray tracing libraries.

-**NOTE**: For [madmann91/bvh](https://github.com/madmann91/bvh) we encountered segfaults when running this on macOS for meshes that were bigger than a few hundred triangles.
-Please take these results with a grain of salt (a bug report has been filed).

 The benchmarks were run on the following configuration:
 - Kernel: linux-5.6.15
 - CPU: Intel i5-8250U (8) @ 3.400GHz